namdh203/LMOGA/README.md

-# MOSAT: Multi-Objective Search-based ADS Testing
+# LMOGA: LLM-Assisted Multi-Objective Genetic Algorithm Search-based ADS Testing

-This project contains the implementation of MOSAT to test Apollo in SVL simulator.
+This project contains the implementation of LMOGA to test Apollo in LGSVL simulator.
-MOSAT applies multi-objective genetic algorithm to generate virtual scenarios which can find safety violations of ADSs.
+LMOGA applies multi-objective genetic algorithm to generate virtual scenarios which can find safety violations of ADSs.

 The generation approach requires the following dependencies to run: